-Average Car Insurance Costs for Bad Drivers in Rhode Island
+Typical Car Insurance Costs for High-Risk Drivers in Rhode Island

-If you’re discovered to be to be at fault in an accident or found guilty of a vehicular violation, your auto insurance costs are bound to rise.
-The more violations you rack up, the pricier your car insurance policy gets.
+If you are determined to be at fault in a crash or found guilty of an on-road offense, your car insurance costs are bound to rise.
+The more violations you accumulate, the pricier your auto insurance becomes.

-In Rhode Island, your first minor at-fault crash leads to an additional $390.73 each year in auto insurance payments.
-A DUI — among the most grave driving infractions — can increase your yearly insurance rates in Rhode Island by an average of $1,491.06.
+In Rhode Island, your first minor at-fault accident results in a penalty of $390.73 per year in auto insurance premiums.
+A DUI — among the most severe driving violations — will boost your insurance rates in Rhode Island by an average of $1,491.06.

 |At-Fault Accident (<$1,000)||$2,395.02|

 |Speeding (21-25 MPH > limit)||$2,496.96|

 If your car insurance premiums cost more than average, consider shopping policies to find affordable insurance coverage that fits your needs.

 Average Auto Insurance Prices by Coverage in Rhode Island

 The amount you pay every month for car insurance depends on the level of coverage you select.
 Liability-only coverage usually is less expensive, while low-deductible comprehensive coverage costs more.
 In Rhode Island, the premium difference between liability-only coverage and comprehensive coverage with a $500 deductible is $889.